 Q7b - How do I cancel next term's lessons for my child?

-A – Please provide written notification (letter / email) to your child's instrumental teacher before the invoices are posted (usually the third week of a term) or before the cancellation deadline date (this might be published on each term’s timetable) with the following details:
+A – Please provide written notification (letter / email) to your child's teacher before the invoices are received or before the cancellation deadline date (this might be published on each term’s timetable) with the following details:

 Student Name, tutor group, instrument, reason for cancellation.